jayleetx/thesis/README.md

 The full thesis can be found in [`thesis_lee.pdf`](thesis_lee.pdf), the input documents to create it are in [`index`](index/), and various analysis scripts are in the [`code`](code/) folder.

-A [poster](aapor_poster.pptx) of this work was presented at the [2019 American Association of Public Opinion Research Conference](https://www.aapor.org/Conference-Events/Recent-Conferences.aspx) in Toronto, ON, and won the student poster competition.
+This work was presented at the [2019 American Association for Public Opinion Research Conference](https://www.aapor.org/Conference-Events/Recent-Conferences.aspx) in Toronto, ON, and won the student poster competition ([aapor_poster.pptx](aapor_poster.pptx)).

 ## Abstract